-- Be familiar with all relevant material in the DEP record.
-A license application file is public information, subject to any applicable statutory exceptions, and is made easily accessible by the DEP.
-Upon request, the DEP will make application materials available during normal working hours, provide space to review the file, and provide an opportunity for photocopying materials.
-There is a charge for copies or copying services. - 2.
-Be familiar with the regulations and laws under which the application was processed, and the procedural rules governing your appeal.
-DEP staff will provide this information on request and answer general questions regarding the appeal process. - 3.
+1. Be familiar with all relevant material in the DEP record.
+A license application file is public information, subject to any applicable statutory exceptions, and is made accessible by the DEP.
+Upon request, the DEP will make application materials available to review and photocopy during normal working hours.
+There may be a charge for copies or copying services.

+- 2. Be familiar with the regulations and laws under which the application was processed, and the procedural rules governing the appeal.
+DEP staff will provide this information upon request and answer general questions regarding the appeal process. - 3.
 The filing of an appeal does not operate as a stay to any decision.
 If a license has been granted and it has been appealed, the license normally remains in effect pending the processing of the appeal.
-Unless a stay of the decision is requested and granted, a license holder may proceed with a project pending the outcome of an appeal, but the license holder runs the risk of the decision being reversed or modified as a result of the appeal.
+Unless a stay of the decision is requested and granted, a licensee may proceed with a project pending the outcome of an appeal, but the licensee runs the risk of the decision being reversed or modified as a result of the appeal.